lmller/lmller.github.io/_posts/2016-12-22-kotlinproperties.md

 In this post, I will address some of the questions concerning _Properties_ a beginner might have when starting with Kotlin.

 ###### Properties and Fields
-Unlike Java, Kotlin *has no fields* (well, technically Kotlin does have firlds, but conceptionally it doesn't).
+Unlike Java, Kotlin *has no fields* (well, technically Kotlin does have fields, but conceptionally it doesn't).

 Consider the two examples:

 ```java